cms-analysis/HiggsAnalysis-CombinedLimit/docs/what_combine_does/statistical_tests.md

 ### Channel Compatibility test using the likelihood ratio

-When performing an anlysis across many different channels (for example, different Higgs decay modes), it is often interesting to check the level of compatibility of the various channels.
+When performing an analysis across many different channels (for example, different Higgs decay modes), it is often interesting to check the level of compatibility of the various channels.

 Combine implements a [channel compatibility test](../../part3/commonstatsmethods/#channel-compatibility), by considering the a model, $\mathcal{M}_{\mathrm{c-independent}}$, in which the signal is independent in every channel.
 As a test statistic, this test uses the likelihood ratio between the best fit value of the nominal model and the model with independent signal strength for each channel: